srevenant/dragon/docs/using.md

   - __Collection__ data targets are folders, where each file represents a timestamped file in a collective set (such as blog posts) (see Templates for info on file metadata).
 Collections are enumerated and in sorted order.
+  - If you are used to using dot-syntax data paths these still work, except if the data path is not there.
+While in jekyll this would result in a null value, in elixir it will create an error.

+    However, you can use the index operator instead, which can resolve against a nil value.
+So if your data tree might have `x.y.z` but `y` is undefined, and this causes an error.
+Instead you can use `x[:y][:z]` to get the same behavior as before.

 - ___Templates___ —
   - Any file can be a template, if it begins with `--- dragon-1.0`